jmandel/fhir-js-client/docs/migration.md

     ```js
     FHIR.oauth2.ready().then(onSuccess).catch(onError);
     ```
+    This is just for clarity.
+Even if you keep the old signature (`ready(onSuccess, onError)`) it will be converted internally to `ready().then(onSuccess).catch(onError)`.
+The important part is that `onSuccess` now becomes part of the promise chain and as such, it's return value will be passed to any function that might be chained after that.

     At this point, review the code of those two callback and consider the following:
     - `onError` is now a promise rejection handler.
 As such, it will